 Lyocell, viscose and modal belong to a group of fibres made from cellulose pulp derived from wood.

+Starting June 2020, and mandatory for the Winter Collection 2021 and for all products containing man made cellulosic fibers, Inditex will nominate those fiber producers that can demonstrate that they are addressing risk of sourcing from ancient and endangered forests.
 To achieve this, we have a strict Forest Products Policy, and have helped to found an initiative with the non-profit organisation Canopy and other retailers, to protect forests and find more sustainable options for the textile industry.

 With our encouragement many of our fibre suppliers have adopted forest product policies aligned with our own, ensuring raw materials come from sustainably managed woods.
 We give preference to materials with a high proportion of recycled and post-consumer waste material, and encourage our suppliers to offer more of this type of product.

 Lyocell can be mixed with many other fibres, including cotton and wool, and creates a strong, soft and versatile fabric that we use particularly in our denim, T-shirt and dress lines.
 The process to make TENCEL™ Lyocell -of which we sold 13 million garments last year- is particularly efficient, being made with cellulose fibres derived from the pulp of low-energy input, fast-growing, sustainably sourced trees.